Help community members hit by the economic crisis: Donate to our Coronavirus Relief Fund

 - The Green Keepers are continuing to operate, but their activities are staggered to prevent the groups from being together in close proximity.

 - The ACT team is conducting activities by phone but continuing to see clients in the field and at their office as necessary.

-- Our TOP Clubhouse and TOP Opportunities programs are connecting to members remotely.
+- TOP Opportunities is connecting to members remotely.

 - All buildings have implemented visitor screening.
 The buildings have been deep-cleaned and staff are doing hourly spot checks and cleaning the halls, elevators, and bathrooms regularly.

 - All common areas across all buildings have been closed except for the laundry rooms.

 - We are delivering meals to tenants in all our buildings.

 - All external and internal groups are suspended until further notice.
 We have instructed tenants to reach out to their social worker for assistance setting up home delivery for groceries and mail order medicines.

 If you, someone in your family, or a client are experiencing symptoms, please contact the New York State Coronavirus COVID-19 Hotline at 888-364-3065.